 Alive with fire and brilliance, the oval cut is often considered to be one of the most flattering diamond cuts for an engagement ring.
-The soft curves and elongated shape give an elegant look to the hand and a high-quality oval cut can offering all the sparkle of a round brilliant while giving a flourish of uniqueness to the ring.
-It is also a cut which optimises carat weight, meaning the longer shape of the diamond causes it to appear larger than other cuts of the same carat weight.
+The soft curves and elongated shape give an elegant look to the hand and a high-quality oval cut can offer all the sparkle of a round brilliant while giving a flourish of uniqueness to the ring.
+It is also a cut that optimizes carat weight, meaning the longer shape of the diamond causes it to appear larger than other cuts of the same carat weight.

 The oval cut may not hold the same level of popularity as the round brilliant but it continues to be the perfect choice for those who seek the brilliance of a round but desire something just a little different to stand out from the crowd.